aadhilm/iOS-9.3.5-Security-Research-Penetration-Testing-Lab/README.md

 This is a user interface bug, not a shell or system failure.

 ---

-## Conclusion

-This research demonstrates that legacy Apple devices running iOS 9.3.5—particularly the iPad 2—remain technically capable of supporting structured security experimentation within controlled and authorized environments.

-From a modern cybersecurity perspective, iOS 9.3.5 devices should not be deployed in production environments.

-Their present-day value lies primarily in education, historical security analysis, controlled lab experimentation, and legacy platform research.

----
 ## 🎥 Video Demonstrations (Real Device)

 The following videos document real behavior on a jailbroken iOS 9.3.5 device and are included for transparency and troubleshooting reference.